 How Color Plays with Emotion

 Mozart had the notion that each musical note corresponds to a specific color.
 He assigned the note A to the color red and did each accordingly.
 This is far from true as each color has the complete range of octaves repeating throughout the spectrum.
-This is mathematics and can be supported or refuted with scientific evidence but when it comes how color plays with emotion it becomes more subjective.
+This is mathematics and can be supported or refuted by scientific evidence but when it comes how color plays with emotion it becomes more subjective.
 However, film has a history of playing with vivid colors to evoke specifically desired emotions to create the mood of the scene.
 Let’s look at a few of the powerful colors that harken a desired emotional response by the viewer so you can add to avoid this in your next project.

 Our modern association of red comes to us from medieval art.
 We see red as an evil color from paintings of the devil and Judas in red.
 In early Byzantine paintings, the devil was always in blue but a thousand years has re-associated it.
 Despite your religious and cultural orientation, red is a powerful color and conjures up passionate ideas, sometimes violent from the imagery of blood and often romantic ideas for the same reason.
 If the scene is set with large amounts of red in the background or by use of filters then it causes an aggressive reaction in the viewer’s mind.
 It is a warning sign for some immediate danger that might be about to occur.
 This might be exactly what you want to use but also consider a more clear or muted background with a touch of red added in to invigorate the environment.